 \section{Introduction}

-It is an important capability to understand the scenario and detect objects in 3D space for autonomous driving, navigation and robotics.
-With a wider application prospect, 3D object detection is non-trivial and much more challenging than its 2D counterpart, resulting from the complex real-world circumstances and inevitable sensor-captured noises.
-Compared to methods processing LiDAR-scanned point clouds~\cite{VoxelNet,PointPillars,PointRCNN} and binocular images~\cite{stereo1,stereo2}, 3D object detection from monocular images~\cite{3DOP,M3D-RPN,CaDDN} receives no external inputs to prompt the depth clues and thus severely suffers from the ill-posed depth estimation, leading to a large performance drop, which remains to be further explored.
+With a wide range of applications in autonomous driving, 3D object detection is more challenging than its 2D counterparts, due to the complex spatial circumstances.
+Compared to methods based on LiDAR~\cite{VoxelNet,PointPillars,PointRCNN,CenterPoint} and multi-view images~\cite{detr3d,li2022bevformer,liu2022petr,huang2021bevdet}, 3D object detection from monocular (single-view) images~\cite{3DOP,M3D-RPN,fcos3d} is of most difficulty, which generally does not rely on depth measurements or multi-view geometry.
+The detection accuracy thus severely suffers from the ill-posed depth estimation, leading to inferior performance.